 An emphasis on individual development includes a comprehensive assessment and reporting system with regular feedback on your child’s progress.
 We expect pupils to take responsibility for their own academic potential by channelling their energies and managing their time effectively, supported and encouraged by our highly qualified and experienced staff.

-In Year 7 the curriculum is designed so that all subjects help establish essential academic skills:
+In Year 7 the curriculum is designed so that all subjects help establish essential academic skills including;

 In Years 8 and 9 the curriculum aims to provide as broad an experience of academic study as possible before students start making their own choices.
 Pupils study maths, English, three sciences, geography, history, religious studies, two modern foreign languages, Latin, IT, art, design technology, food technology, music and PE.

 In Years 10 and 11 we aim to provide a broad and balanced range of GCSE subjects.
 The core curriculum subjects are English language; English literature; maths; biology, chemistry and physics leading to the double science award; a modern foreign language of the student’s choice and religious studies.